-While a refrigerator and freezer combination is pretty typical in most homes, sometimes a household needs a bit more space for long-term cold storage.
+Having a refrigerator-and-freezer combination is pretty typical in most homes, but sometimes a household needs a bit of extra freezer space for long-term cold storage.
 That’s where the stand-alone freezer comes in.

-- BEST BANG FOR THE BUCK: Arctic King 5 cu ft Chest Freezer
+- BEST BANG FOR THE BUCK: Magic Chef 8.7 cu. ft.
+Manual Defrost Chest Freezer

 - BEST CHEST FREEZER: Frigidaire 14.8 cu. ft.
 Chest Freezer